aukilabs/posemesh/core/compute-node/README.md

 1. `telemetry::init_from_env()` installs logging based on `LOG_FORMAT`.
 2. The selected entrypoint loads either `NodeConfig` for legacy SIWE or the separate `RobotNodeConfig` for robot machine authentication.
-3. A `RunnerComposition` constructs protocol-aware runners with typed dependencies such as `DatasetService`.
+3. A `RunnerComposition::with_protocols` constructs Robot runners that need the authenticated peer protocol context.
 Plain runners can still be registered directly in a `RunnerRegistry`.
 4. The legacy entrypoint starts `dds::register::spawn_registration_if_configured()` and then `auth::SiweAfterRegistration`.
 The robot entrypoint registers directly with